 Edson Smith Photograph Collection: The Edson Smith Photograph collection contains nearly 1,500 early images of Santa Barbara County dating from the 1870s-1940s, many of which were collected by Santa Barbara native, and long-time resident, Edson A. Smith (1877-1947).
 The photographs capture historic buildings, adobes, houses, views of State Street, cultural landmarks, local dignitaries, and many events including early Fiesta parades, the arrival of the first Southern Pacific train in Santa Barbara in 1887, and the Santa Barbara Earthquake on June 29, 1925.
-Over 300 of the 1,500 images are online to view now; more coming soon.
+In the total collection there are over 3,000 photos available to view online.
 For more information contact Jace Turner, Community Relations Librarian, 805 564 5611.

 Local History Reference Collection: Books and bound periodicals of interest to readers and researchers of Santa Barbara are available for use within the Central Library.
 A local history database is maintained at Central Library; please ask for assistance.

 Microfilm Collection: In addition to the current print editions of local and national newspapers, the Central Library houses nearly 40 regional newspapers on microfilm.
 Many papers in this collection date back to the late 1850s.
 Indexes are available for select years.
 Access to the online archive of the Santa Barbara News-Press is also available.
 Please inquire at the Reference Staff for assistance with microfilm or archive searches.